 Simple English definitions for legal terms

-Read a random definition: nephew
+Read a random definition: identity of parties

 The sudden-onset rule is a simple idea that says if someone has an injury right after a known accident, then it's obvious that the accident caused the injury.
 This means that doctors don't need to explain how the injury happened because it's clear from the symptoms.